-- clarifying important areas, such as roles of stewardship, prudence and measurement uncertainty in financial reporting; - New definitions of an asset and a liability, including criteria for inclusion in financial statements; - Guidance added on derecognition of assets and liabilities; - Guidance added on different measurement bases; and - Improving guidance on presentation and disclosure, recognising the profit and loss statement as the primary source of information on financial performance, but providing guidance on when income and expenses can be held in other comprehensive income and if subsequent recycling to profit and loss in a future period will enhance the relevance or faithful representation of the financial statements.
+- Clarifying important areas, such as roles of stewardship, prudence and measurement uncertainty in financial reporting: - New definitions of an asset and a liability, including criteria for inclusion in financial statements; - Providing guidance added on derecognition of assets and liabilities; - Providing guidance added on different measurement bases; - Improving guidance on presentation and disclosure, recognising the profit and loss statement as the primary source of information on financial performance; and - Providing guidance on when income and expenses can be held in other comprehensive income and if subsequent recycling to profit and loss in a future period will enhance the relevance or faithful representation of the financial statements.

 Where existing IFRS standards reference the Conceptual Framework and its definitions, these references have been updated by the IASB, with immediate effect, to the Revised Conceptual Framework and its definitions.
 The Company will adopt the Revised Framework on its effective date.
-The amendment is not expected to have a material impact on the Company's financial statements.
+The amendment does not have a material impact on the Company's financial statements.